meta-hyphen123/Microshit/README.md

 ### Introduction

-*microshit is a Kali Linux hacking tools installer for Termux and linux system.* microshit was developed for Termux and other android terminals.
-Using microshit, you can install almost 370+ hacking tools in Termux (android) and other Linux based distributions.
-Now microshit is available for Ubuntu, Debian etc.
+*Microshit is a Kali Linux hacking tools installer for Termux and linux system.*
+Microshit was developed for Termux and other android terminals.
+Using Microshit, you can install almost 370+ hacking tools in Termux (android) and other Linux based distributions.
+Now Microshit is available for Ubuntu, Debian etc.